Control Panel

 I almost used up the pins of Arduino MEGA2560 that I thought there were many.

-This no.2 is running AutoPilot and engine-related Torque and Tachometer.
-I'm in the process of reorganizing the configuration of the pins I use.
 The yoke and throttle are not Mobiflight, but are used by programming analog inputs to Arduino Leonardo.